Curing Soap

 VA:F [1.9.22_1171]

-• Lee Brasher says:
+• Lee Brasher

 I agree with Cee.
 It never occurred to me to weight the curing soap.
 I would normally give it 2-3 weeks, box it and wrap as necessary.
 We live in a dessert so soaps cures fairly fast here, non-the-less, weight would be the most precise method.